Linda Crampton is a former biology teacher, a writer, and a long-time pet owner. She currently has dogs, cats, and birds in her family.

 Alcoholic beverages—including Christmas liqueurs—must be kept away from pets.
 Alcohol is a dangerous poison for dogs.
 It depresses the activity of the central nervous system and the rate of breathing.
 It also causes coordination problems and muscle tremors as well as vomiting and diarrhea.
 Alcohol poisoning can lead to coma and death.

-Onion, chives and garlic can damage the red blood cells of dogs.
+Onion, chives, and garlic can damage the red blood cells of dogs.
 They can also cause digestive problems, including nausea, drooling, vomiting, abdominal pain and diarrhea.
-The seriousness of the effects depend on the amount that is eaten.
+The seriousness of the effects depends on the amount that is eaten.

 Dangerous Holiday Foods for Pets